sapporo-wes/sapporo-service/README.md

 }
 ```

-The executable workflows are managed at [`executable_workflows.json`](https://github.com/ddbj/SAPPORO-service/blob/master/sapporo/executable_workflows.json).
-Also, the schema for this definition is [`executable_workflows.schema.json`](https://github.com/ddbj/SAPPORO-service/blob/master/sapporo/executable_workflows.schema.json).
-The default location of these files is under the application directory of SAPPORO.
+The executable workflows are managed at [`executable_workflows.json`](https://github.com/ddbj/sapporo-service/blob/master/sapporo/executable_workflows.json).
+Also, the schema for this definition is [`executable_workflows.schema.json`](https://github.com/ddbj/sapporo-service/blob/master/sapporo/executable_workflows.schema.json).
+The default location of these files is under the application directory of sapporo-service.
 You can override them by using the startup argument `--executable-workflows` or the environment variable `SAPPORO_EXECUTABLE_WORKFLOWS`.

 ### Run Dir

-SAPPORO manages the submitted workflows, workflow parameters, output files, etc.
+sapporo-service manages the submitted workflows, workflow parameters, output files, etc.
 on the file system.
 You can override the location of run dir by using the startup argument `--run-dir` or the environment variable `SAPPORO_RUN_DIR`.

 The run dir structure is as follows.
 You can initialize and delete each run by physical deletion with `rm`.